dfinity/sdk/docs/cli-reference/dfx-build.md

 ## Examples

 You can use the `dfx build` command to build one or more WebAssembly modules from the programs specified in the `dfx.json` configuration file under the `canisters` key.
-For example, if your `dfx.json` configuration file defines one `hello_world_backend` canister and one `hello_world_frontend` canister [like this](../_attachments/sample-dfx.json), then running `dfx build` compiles two WebAssembly modules.
+For example, if your `dfx.json` configuration file defines one `hello_world_backend` canister and one `hello_world_frontend` canister, then running `dfx build` compiles two WebAssembly modules.

 Note that the file name and path to the programs on your file system must match the information specified in the `dfx.json` configuration file.